By August of 2004, Mission Ukraine Children’s Hope was established and recognized by the IRS as a 501(c) 3 non-profit organization.

 At this time, God put a deep burden upon his heart for these children.
 In fact, he believed that God was calling him to move to Ukraine as a missionary to care for the children.
 See his story in his own words

 After living in Chornomorsk for one year, Mark looked for a massage therapist to relieve the tension in his neck due to the stress of his first year-and-a half living in this foreign country.
 After great results, Mark continued treatment, but now focused upon his own disability.
 After three months of treatment, he had an amazing breakthrough.
-At this time, God put it upon his heart to begin a massage therapy for children with disabilities.
+At this time, God put it upon his heart to begin a massage therapy clinic for children with disabilities.

 Soon after this, Mark’s mother Patricia Koehler began researching how to start a non-profit public charity to further support his two outreach programs in Ukraine.
 By August of 2004, Mission Ukraine Children’s Hope was established and recognized by the IRS as a 501(c) 3 non-profit organization.